Jerome Hauer

+Career

 Hauer was the director of the Indiana Department of Emergency Management from 1989 to 1993 during the gubernatorial administration of Evan Bayh.
 Hauer joined IBM in 1993 to manage programs for Hazardous Materials Response and Crisis Management and Fire Safety.
 For his production of related training videos he received the International Film and TV Critics of New York Bronze award in 1996.
 In the early 1990s he received a master's degree in emergency medical services from the Johns Hopkins University School of Hygiene and Public Health (now known as the Johns Hopkins School of Public Health) and later became a member of the Johns Hopkins Working Group on Civilian Bio Defense.
 He wrote several articles on possible bio terrorist attacks.